zhuoranzma/Deep-learning-for-in-vivo-near-infrared-imaging/README.md

 We trained artificial neural networks to transform a fluorescence image in the shorter wavelength NIR window of 900-1300 nm (NIR-I/IIa) to an image resembling a NIR-IIb (1500-1700 nm) image.
 Details of the experiments can be found in our paper.

+## Instructions
+A NIR-I/NIR-IIa fluorescence image can be transformed to a NIR-IIb-like image in the following steps:
+(1)

 ## Model Architecture
 CycleGAN:
 ![image of CycleGAN](https://github.com/zhuoranzma/Deep-learning-for-in-vivo-near-infrared-imaging/blob/master/figs/CycleGAN.png)